 Beginning in the mid-30s she lived and worked at her home at Ghost Ranch.
 In 1945, she purchased a second home down the road in Abiquiu.
 She walked in the desert and painted the New Mexico landscapes until her failing eyesight forced her to stop in 1984.
 She died,in Santa Fe in 1986.

 You can visit Ghost Ranch, which is now a retreat center, and her home in Abiquiu.

-First, Visit the O'Keeffe Musuem in Santa Fe
+First, Visit the O'Keeffe Museum in Santa Fe

 To begin to understand the complex life and personality of Georgia O'Keeffe, it's important to do a little research.
-You can read a book about her, check out a few websites or, my choice, visit the Georgia O'Keeffe Musuem in Santa Fe.
+You can read a book about her, check out a few websites or visit the Georgia O'Keeffe Museum in Santa Fe.